 Still, Jivraj won’t be adding Flock to the Halal Foodie database.
 The website takes a conservative approach because many devout Muslims may not feel comfortable dining at an establishment that also serves alcohol or pork and where staff may not be trained properly in the preparation of halal food.

 And Omar Subedar, a spokesman for the Halal Monitoring Authority, said Canada’s largest certification organization wouldn’t certify a restaurant like Barberian’s.
 “We don’t certify restaurants with a mix of halal and non-halal meat.
 There are too many variables for us to insure,” Subedar said.
 “Instead, we focus on 100-per-cent halal restaurants where they are catering to Muslim customers or they themselves are Muslim owners.”
 That said, HMA has helped mainstream restaurants understand halal requirements by providing guidelines.

 “Restaurants that are interested in halal come from great intentions, born out of the inclusiveness that Canada is known for and that I love,” Jivraj said.
 “But how do you know that all the staff and servers are aware of the halal requirements?
 Suppliers could change, and if the server isn’t aware, they may think they’re serving halal but they’re not.”

 “On the flip side, I personally think it’s great that restaurants and people who are not Muslim are so interested,” she said.
 “In the long run, it is better for the community to have access to different options.”

 Bermann recognizes that halal steaks don’t make an entire restaurant halal.
-“We also do kosher steaks with advance notice, but we can’t accommodate [ultraorthodox] Jewish and Muslim [customers] due to the fact that there is pork on the premises,” the Barberian’s manager said.
+“We also do kosher steaks with advance notice, but we can’t accommodate [ultra-orthodox] Jewish and Muslim [customers] because there is pork on the premises,” the Barberian’s manager said.